AdobeDocs/experience-manager-assets-essentials.en/help/introduction.md

 [!DNL Adobe Experience Manager Assets Essentials] integrates well with the supported Adobe solutions and provides an embedded experience from within the interfaces of these applications.
 It lets users use the basic assets functionality from within the native application or interface, without having to leave their familiar applications.

-The embedded [!DNL Assets Essentials] experience can integrate with Creative Cloud for Enterprise, Adobe Journey Optimiaer, and Adobe Workfront applications.
+The embedded [!DNL Assets Essentials] experience can integrate with Creative Cloud for Enterprise, Adobe Journey Optimizer, and Adobe Workfront applications.

 For more information, see [Integration with other Adobe solutions](integration.md).